 - Game of Thrones: During the battle for King's Landing in "The Bells", we get to see some epic fantasy action when Daenerys Targaryen takes on the Iron Fleet from dragonback, while her armies fight the Golden Company and Lannister forces on the ground.
 However, once they've broke through the city's defences, there's more focus on the terrified civilians screaming and fleeing.
 And then it gets worse when Daenerys undergoes some Sanity Slippage and begins razing the city despite them surrendering; it quickly turns into an extended horror sequence of innocent civilians cowering in fear or running for their lives as they're burned alive or cut-down by the rampaging soldiers.
 Jon Snow tries desperately to keep his soldiers from massacring civilians and at one point has to kill one of his own men for trying to rape a woman, urging her to hide.
 Arya Stark is nearly killed several times during the destruction and futilely attempts to save some civilians she crosses paths with.

-- Fable I: By the midgame, the Hero's combat prowess becomes outright frightening to some NPC witnesses, leading to situations where he rescues Intrepid Merchants from bandit ambushes, only for the merchants to cower away from him.
+- Fable: By the midgame, the Hero's combat prowess becomes outright frightening to some NPC witnesses, leading to situations where he rescues Intrepid Merchants from bandit ambushes, only for the merchants to cower away from him.

 - Da Orks in Warhammer 40,000 are the setting's main source of Laughably Evil Black Comedy.
-The videogame Warhammer 40,000: Space Marine has several audio logs from Imperial civilians in the midst of an Ork invasion, which show how horrifyingly un-funny an Ork attack is to anyone who's not an Ork.
+The videogame Warhammer 40,000: Space Marine has several audio logs from Imperial civilians in the midst of an Ork invasion, which show how horrifyingly un-funny an Ork attack is to anyone who's not an Ork or trained and equipped to deal with them.